oakserver/oak/docs/index.md

 - `.assert()`

   Makes an assertion.
-If the assertion is not valid, throws and HTTP error based on the HTTP status code passed.
+If the assertion is not valid, throws an HTTP error based on the HTTP status code passed.

 - `.throw()`